FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council- 17th November 2017.md

 accrue to the Council.

-The key objectives of the 2018 Budget are set out in the Table below:--- 6
+The key objectives of the 2018 Budget are set out in the Table below:
+---
+6

 **National Economic Outlook**